TexasInstruments/ti-docker-images/README.md

 Once you have the setup ready, you should be able to launch Docker or the Docker Toolbox and have a terminal shell on your development host.

-## Steps to Run Yocto Kirkstone based builds inside a Container
+## Steps to Run Yocto Scarthgap based builds inside a Container

 ### 1. Pull the Docker Image & Start a Container